HeyHo-Systems/booker/match_my_statements/README.md

 5. **Matching**: Compares entries using:
    - Semantic similarity (cosine similarity of vectors)
    - Date proximity (closer dates score higher)
-   - Amount similarity (with currency conversion when needed)
+   - Amount similarity (with currency conversion when needed).
+For non-EUR invoices, a strict ±10% FX band is used; values outside this band are treated as non-matches to avoid risky pairings.
 6. **Verification**: Uses GPT to verify ambiguous matches
 7. **Report Generation**: Creates JSON data and markdown report